 From his post, and from our mindset of making purchases as more of the frugal side of our country, it is important to talk about the quality of an engagement ring.
 We feel it makes sense to buy a quality ring that your future spouse can cherish.
 One could argue, the ring can be replaced.
 This is true, but the original ring for that special moment holds closer to the heart and represents so much to both people in the engagement.

-His article suggest going to mom and pop jewelry stores versus mall chains, and interestingly enough notes that mall chains use HUGE mark up on their lesser quality diamonds.
+His article suggests going to mom and pop jewelry stores versus mall chains, and interestingly enough notes that mall chains use HUGE mark up on their lesser quality diamonds.

 If we create a very hypothetical situation, where for every dollar you invest today would guaranteed to be worth five in 10 years, then the point we’re trying to help you consider can more easily be seen: